nunopenim/pyCombotCAS_API/README.md

 # Extra info:

-I reserve the rights to take down this project, change any of these information/disclaimer files, and to revoke or change the license under the project is built if needed.
+I reserve the rights to take down this project, change any of these information/disclaimer files, and to revoke or change the license under which the project is built, if needed.

 # References: